 We recognise that some New Zealanders do continue to live and travel overseas.
 We continue to provide destination-specific advice about other safety and security risks below.View Larger Map Close/Open map

 There is an ongoing threat from terrorism in Djibouti.
 The Somalia-based terrorist group Al-Shabaab has issued public threats against Djibouti.
-Past attacks have resulted in foreign fatalities and the possibility of future attacks, particularly in areas frequented by foreigners, cannot be discounted.
+In May 2014, they claimed responsibility for a suicide bombing at La Chaumiere restaurant in Djibouti city, which killed 3 and injured many more, including foreign nationals.
+Past attacks have resulted in foreign fatalities and the possibility of future indiscriminate attacks, particularly in areas frequented by foreigners, cannot be discounted.

 Demonstrations occur from time to time in Djibouti, mostly linked to domestic political developments.
 New Zealanders should avoid large crowds and public demonstrations as they have the potential to turn violent.

 Petty crime such as bag snatching and pickpocketing occurs in Djibouti and is common in tourist areas.
 We advise New Zealanders to be alert to their surroundings at all times and take steps to safeguard and secure their personal belongings.
 Avoid wearing or displaying items that appear valuable, such as electronic devices and jewellery and walking and travelling at night, particularly to isolated areas.

 Piracy remains a significant problem in the coastal areas of Djibouti.
 Attacks against all forms of shipping are common in and around Djibouti’s waters and the Gulf of Aden.
 Mariners are strongly advised to take appropriate precautionary measures in these waters.
 For more information view the International Maritime Bureau's piracy report.